 Realize your inner sense of lack rather than letting it dominate your thinking and affect your interactions with the world.
 Envision the world as a place of opportunity rather than one of lack, and you discover a tremendous sense of peace and natural accomplishment in your world.

-New York City office of our client seeks litigation attorney with 2+ years of ex...
+Washington, D.C. office of our client seeks patent prosecution attorney with 1-3...

 Get my free newsletter and strategies that make people successful